 - ice cream, edible ice, and ice sherbets.

-Please contact Foreign Affairs and International Trade Canada in for further information on permits prior to importing.
+Please contact Global Affairs Canada for further information on permits prior to importing.
 If an import permit is not obtained, a dairy product may still be imported, but a higher tariff rate will be imposed.

-For finished products containing dairy products as ingredients, such as cheesecake, please contact the CBSA (Canada Border Services Agency) for the tariff classification (tariff rate to be paid), toll-free 1-800-461-9999 or for calls outside of Canada, 204-983-3500.
+For finished products containing dairy products as ingredients, such as cheesecake, please contact the Canada Border Services Agency (CBSA) for the tariff classification (tariff rate to be paid), toll-free 1-800-461-9999 or for calls outside of Canada, 204-983-3500.